Information and Resources for Responding to the COVID-19 Pandemic in Supply Chains.

 The logistical challenges posed to companies by COVID-19 are minor compared to the increased pressures on workers to earn a living in a dignified, safe way, and we are committed to helping all parties in global supply chains find practical solutions.

-Please send questions and topics for future articles related to COVID-19 in supply chains to email@example.com.
+Please send questions related to COVID-19 in supply chains to email@example.com.

 - Companies Called to Support Waste Pickers, A Global Essential Workforce at Risk